sh1330/take-me-to-the-top/README.md

 ## Phase
 - Setup: Completed
-- Sprint 1: In progess
+- Sprint 1: In progress
+  - currrently adding all of the classes needed